 Welcome to the Introduction to statistics module.
-This module introduces you to some of the concepts required to interpret statistics published in journal articles and other literature, as well as to a range of ways you can analyse your own data using statistics.
-(Please note that if you are not doing either of these things, but instead would like an understanding of how to interpret a few common graphs and tables and calculate a few key values, you may find sections of the Statistics and probability page of the Numeracy fundamentals module more suitable instead.)
+This module introduces key ideas that will help you understand statistics used in journal articles and other academic literature, and that you can use to analyse your own data.
+Note that if you are not planning to do either of these things, and instead only want to learn how to interpret a small number of common graphs and tables and calculate a few important values, you may find the Statistics and probability page of the Numeracy fundamentals module more suitable.

-Before you get started, you may also like to have a read of this How to get confident with statistics post on The Research Whisperer blog.
-It provides some excellent, practical advice on how to boost your confidence when it comes to statistics, and will hopefully assist you in making the most of this module.
+Before starting the module, you may also find it helpful to read the How to get confident with statistics post on The Research Whisperer blog.
+This post provides practical advice on building confidence in statistics and may help you make better use of this module.

-Your feedback on this module is very welcome and can be provided at any time on the feedback page, or alternatively for any questions about the module please contact Library-UniSkills@curtin.edu.au
+Your feedback on this module is welcome at any time and can be provided through the feedback page.
+If you have questions about the module, please contact Library-UniSkills@curtin.edu.au

 What you will learn